MrLightBulb/PrismaAccess-ADEM-AutoOnboarding/README.md

 - Auto Generate a Dynamic Address group that consists all the ADEM FQDN objects
 - Auto Generate a Pre-Rule Policy to allow traffic towards the ADEM FQND Service Objects

-# what it cannot do
+# What it cannot do

 - Commit the changes, it will only generate a config candidate, this means you still need to perform a commit in the interface
 - Choosing a name convention for your objects.